Man accused in death of girl, 4, who spilled juice on Xbox

 Prosecutors said “heinous” circumstances justify the sentence for 19-year-old Johnathan Fair, of Waukegan, if he is eventually convicted of first-degree murder in the death of his girlfriend’s daughter, Skylar Mendez, the Chicago Tribune reported.

 Fair was babysitting Skylar on Dec.
 13 at a Waukegan apartment when she was fatally injured.
 He brought her to a hospital after she lost consciousness and initially claimed she’d fallen.
-She died a few days later at a Chicago hospital Chicago following surgery doctors had hoped would relieve swelling of her brain, the Lake County State’s Attorney’s Office said.
+She died a few days later at a Chicago hospital following surgery doctors had hoped would relieve swelling of her brain, the Lake County State’s Attorney’s Office said.

 Skylar’s mother was not at home at the time of the alleged beating, Waukegan police have said.